Department of History

 Professor Kellogg is a scholar of Mexican and Latin American history whose research focuses on indigenous peoples, law, and women in Latin America, particularly Mexico.
 She also studies colonialism and cultural change and the impact of each on Latin American history.
 Prof. Kellogg received her doctorate (in anthropology) from the University of Rochester.
 She has been both Chair and Director of Graduate Studies in the History Department and currently serves as Director of the Latin American Studies Program.

 Prof. Kellogg is author or editor of four books and numerous articles.
 Her book, Law and the Transformation of Aztec Culture, 1500-1700, received Honorable Mention for the Howard Francis Cline Memorial Award from the Council on Latin American History.
 This book, based on Spanish and Nahuatl documentation, discusses law and social and cultural change among the Mexica of central Mexico in the pre- and post-conquest period.
 Her book, Weaving the Past: A History of Latin America’s Indigenous Women from the Prehispanic Period to the Present, was published by Oxford University Press in 2005.
-She is researching family history and social differentiation in late prehispanic and early colonial central Mexico and has recently published an edited volume (with Ethelia Ruiz), Negotiation within Domination: New Spain’s Indian Pueblos Confront the Spanish State, published by the University Press of Colorado in the fall of 2010.
+She is researching family history and social differentiation in late prehispanic and early colonial central Mexico, as seen particularly through the eyes of colonial indigenous and mestizo chroniclers, and published an edited volume (with Ethelia Ruiz), Negotiation within Domination: New Spain’s Indian Pueblos Confront the Spanish State, published by the University Press of Colorado in the fall of 2010.
+She is currently co-editing (with María Rodríguez-Shadow), a volume honoring the work of feminist archaeologist Rosemary Joyce and will have an article entitled ““The Mysterious Mothers of Alva Ixtlilxochitl: Women, Kings and Power in Late Prehispanic and Conquest Tetzcoco” in the volume to be published by the Centro de Estudios de Antropología de la Mujer, Mexico City, 2013-2014.

 - Negotiation within Domination: New Spain’s Indian Pueblos Confront the Spanish State, eds.
 Ethelia Ruiz Medrano and Susan Kellogg (University Press of Colorado 2010).